 One Side Failure - With the ignition key still on, use a test light to check

-system fuse integrity.
+fuse integrity.
 There can be more than one fuse that runs the system.
 Most times,

 the fuses will have an ID which can be found on the fuse panel cover or BCM.
 If

-you are having trouble finding the fuses, please
+you are having trouble finding the fuses, please ask one

 One Side (continued) and Total System Failure - A

 to facilitate the operation for one side or the other.
 One or both sides can go

 bad.
-To test this switch, you must gain access to the rear of the
+To test this switch, you must gain access to the rear of the switch or the

-of our experts or a source such as AllData DIY,
+our experts or a source such as AllData DIY, (pay)

 using a test light.